 By correlating the RCR with aircraft performance data provided by the manufacturer, the flight crew is then able to calculate their takeoff or landing performance.
 This matching of standardized observation and reporting with standardized aircraft data is the key advantage of the GRF.
 Another important element of the GRF is the facility for flight crew to provide their own observations of runway surface conditions, used to confirm the RWYCC or provide an alert to changing conditions.
 It should also be noted that the GRF does not only apply to winter snow and ice conditions, it also applies to wet runways.

-Until recently ICAO, with its Member States and the industry, had been working towards an applicability date of 5 November 2020.
+Originally ICAO, with its Member States and the industry, had been working towards an applicability date of 5 November 2020.
 Awareness seminars and workshops have taken place in all ICAO regions, training courses for flight crew, airports operations, ATC and AIS staff have been developed or are under development.
 However, to alleviate the burden on Member States during, and in the aftermath of the COVID-19 pandemic, the ICAO Council issued a State Letter (SL 2020/073) postponing the applicability date until 4 November 2021.
 This delay reflects the importance of this runway safety related implementation and the need for a harmonized approach by affording everyone involved the opportunity to better prepare, even during these difficult times.

 ICAO, in partnership with States and industry, is now working towards the new date.
 Efforts to improve awareness and support preparations for implementation are being ramped-up, with the further development of training resources, the publishing additional guidance and the hosting webinars etc.